 We're all told to eat more fruit and veg, but many of us just don't know what to do with all the strange things on offer in the supermarket.
 And we do the same old, same old with the old favourites.

+Meet Mr Paul Gayler.
+Here's a man who has vegetables licked.
+If you're up for experimenting with unusual tastes and combinations, try this book.
 You want an example?
 Let me tell you that I love chocolate, but absolutely HATE beetroot.
 I really cannot abide the things.
 Now get Paul Gayler's book and try the Chocolate Fudge Brownies.
 Then tell me what you think!

+This isn't just one book!
+There's a whole series of them, themed collections of traditional English favourites.
 So whether you're wanting to remember how to make sloe gin, or Sussex pond pudding or beef and walnut casserole... these books about English food will fit the bill.
 They make excellent little gifts, too.